 However, this air fryer is still a good choice if you want a budget-friendly model with a small capacity that can be easily moved around the kitchen.
 Because of its unique dial control panel, it's not like many models on the market.
 If you like the sound of the kitchen timer dial you will enjoy this air fryer.
 However, if you have more to spend and you want a larger air fryer, I would recommend the Cosori Air Fryer.

-Millie Fender is an ecommerce editor at Real Homes, specializing in small appliances and all things cooking.
+Millie Fender is our head of reviews, specializing in small appliances and all things cooking.
 She loves putting new products to the test, whether they're air fryers, blenders, or even pizza ovens, and her family and friends love eating the results.